 6. Rising Prices.

 The charge of a 4-yr degree doubled between 1989 and 2016—about eight instances quicker than wages.
-That means that every successive cohort of graduates is worse off than the last.
+That means every successive cohort of graduates is worse off than the last.
 In the closing decade, lessons at 4-year colleges in 8 states are up more than 60 percent.
 This doesn’t stop properly.
-The latest poll shows that eighty-three % of students said affordability became a factor in deciding which university to attend, up from seventy-five % closing yr.
-Also, 71% of students said prices should determine whether or not to wait for university at all—up from final yr’s sixty-five %.
+The latest poll shows that eighty-three % of students said affordability became a factor in deciding which university to attend, up from seventy-five % closing year.
+Also, 71% of students said prices should determine whether or not to wait for university at all—up from the final year sixty-five %.

 7. State Disinvestment.